 Figure 6.12.2-1: An example of proposed solution

-When there is request for UE data, e.g., UE model training server needs training data, the consumer requests the data from the data collection entity in step 1.
+When there is a request for UE data, e.g., UE model training server needs training data, the consumer requests the data from the data collection entity in step 1.
 In the case of external data consumer, NEF authorizes the request and applies the operator’s policies on the data collection.
-The data collection entity, in step 2, asks AMF to configure/instruct the UE.
-Based on the request from the data collection entity, AMF sends the information via NAS message to the UE in step 3.
+The data collection entity, in step 2, triggers the user plane connection establishment via AMF.

-Based on the configuration/instruction received, the UE may stablish a PDU session and a QoS Flow to the specified FQDN/DNN in step using the existing procedures wherein the SMF configures UPF (considering the PCC rules provided by the PCF) in step 5.
+Based on the configuration/instruction received, the UE may establish a PDU session and a QoS Flow to the specified FQDN/DNN in step 3 using the existing procedures wherein the SMF configures UPF (considering the PCC rules provided by the PCF) in step 5.
+Also, DCF should coordinate the downlink measurements with gNB for the data collection before data collection in step 4.
+Once the user plane connection establishment and the downlink measurement coordination are done, the data collection entity can trigger UE to collect data and transfer it to the data collection entity in step 6.
 The collected data is transferred to the data collection entity via the UP connection.
 Consequently, the data collection entity sends the data to the consumer (in step 8) and may also optionally store it in ADRF in step 9.

 6.12.3 Procedures